mkarodka/Electric-Vehicle-Analysis-PowerBI/README.md

 - Include cost analysis and comparison with traditional vehicles

 ## Contact
-For any questions or feedback, please reach out to [Mugdha Karodkar] on [https://www.linkedin.com/in/mugdha-karodkar].
+For any questions or feedback, please reach out to [Mugdha Karodkar](https://www.linkedin.com/in/mugdha-karodkar).